East German civil rights activists praised in Bundestag 30 years on | DW | 06.06.2019

-Speaking in the Bundestag on Thursday, the commissioner for Germany's eastern states, Christian Hirte, paid tribute to civil rights activists and the church for their roles in achieving freedom and democracy during the 1989 demonstrations.
-They led to elections and the end of the Communist government in East Germany.
+Speaking in the Bundestag on Thursday, the government's commissioner for Germany's eastern states, Christian Hirte, paid tribute to civil rights activists and the church for fighting for freedom and democracy during the 1989 demonstrations.
+The protests led to elections and the end of the communist government in East Germany.

 "The Berlin Wall did not simply fall over, but was brought down by action," Hirte told the plenary session.
 This "event of the century" should be valued, Hirte said as he recalled the demonstrations.